pd3v/line/README.md

 **To scramble:**

-scrambles notes within each rhythmic part and rhythmic structer
+scrambles notes within each rhythmic part and rhythmic structure

 `s`

 **To extra scramble:**

-scrambles notes across the pattern and rhythmic structer
+scrambles notes across the pattern and rhythmic structure

 `x`